lf-energy/.github/profile/README.md

 ![LF Energy Logo](https://artwork.lfenergy.org/other/lf-energy/horizontal/color/lf-energy-horizontal-color.svg)

-LF Energy is an open source foundation focused on the power systems sector, hosted within The Linux Foundation.
-LF Energy provides a neutral, collaborative community to build the shared digital investments that will transform the world’s relationship to energy.
+LF Energy is an open-source foundation focused on the power systems sector, hosted within The Linux Foundation.
+LF Energy provides a neutral, collaborative community to build the shared digital investments that will transform the world’s relationship with energy.

-This organization contains the repositories for the core LF Energy Foundation and many of the hosted projects and working groups.
+This organization contains the core LF Energy Foundation repositories.
 Below is the list of core LF Energy Foundation repositories hosted here.

-- [foundation](https://github.com/lf-energy/foundation), which contains materials on the LF Energy Foundation itself including the charter, policies, overview decks, and program materials.
+- [foundation](https://github.com/lf-energy/foundation) contains materials on the LF Energy Foundation itself, including the charter, policies, overview decks, and program materials.
-- [artwork](https://github.com/lf-energy/artwork) contains artwork for the LF Energy Foundation, it's hosted projects and working groups, and other programs hosted.
+- [artwork](https://github.com/lf-energy/artwork) contains artwork for the LF Energy Foundation, its hosted projects, working groups, and other programs hosted.
 You can most easily view these assets at [artwork.lfenergy.org](https://artwork.lfenergy.org).
 - [lfenergy-landscape](https://github.com/lf-energy/lfenergy-landscape) is the source for the LF Energy Foundation Landscape and where you can suggest changes and new entries.
 You can view the landscape at [landscape.lfenergy.org](https://landscape.lfenergy.org)
-- [tsc-template](https://github.com/lf-energy/tsc-template) is a template for using when starting a new project at the LF Energy Foundation.
+- [tsc-template](https://github.com/lf-energy/tsc-template) is a template for starting a new project at the LF Energy Foundation.
 - [tac](https://github.com/lf-energy/tac) is the home of the TAC processes, policies, programs, and meeting minutes.

 Learn about all the hosted projects and working groups and how to get involved at [wiki.lfenergy.org/](https://wiki.lfenergy.org/)

-Additionally, there are resources available for the working groups that are part of the LF Energy Standards and Specification (LFESS) group.
+Additionally, resources are available for the working groups that are part of the LF Energy Standards and Specification (LFESS) group in the [lfess GitHub organization](https://github.com/lfess).

-- [lfess-resources](https://github.com/lf-energy/lfess-resources) contains a number of resources for those participating in LFESS working groups.
-- [lfess-wg-template](https://github.com/lf-energy/lfess-wg-template) is a template repository for use by LFESS working groups, which enables building a Jekyll based website for thier specification.